-If a parent specifically requests that the child carry his/her own auto-injector with them at all times, the school will grant permission for this to occur if the child is of an age where they are able to appropriately recognise their own signs and symptoms of an Anaphylactic Reaction and are able to self-medicate.
+If a parent specifically requests that the child carry his/her own auto-injector with them at all times, the school may grant permission for this to occur upon review and approvals by the Principal; if the child is of an age where they are able to appropriately recognise their own signs and symptoms of an Anaphylactic Reaction and are able to self-medicate.
 A second auto-injector must be supplied in addition by the parent to be kept in the sick bay to be used in the event of a backup being required.